Indonesia haze: Why do forests keep burning?

 PM2.5 is considered the most dangerous as it can enter deeper into the lungs.
 It has been associated with causing respiratory illnesses and lung damage.

-The forest fires have also destroyed much of the natural habitat of Indonesia's orangutans and released large amounts of damaging carbon into the atmosphere.
+Over the years, forest fires have destroyed much of the natural habitat of Indonesia's orangutans and released large amounts of carbon into the atmosphere.

 What is being done to stop it?

-Indonesia has been dumping millions of litres of water in affected areas and has sent in the army to help firefighters put out the fires.
+Indonesia has been dumping millions of litres of water in affected areas and has sent in the army to help fire fighters.

-But at the end of September, Mr Widodo told the BBC that his country needed at least three years to tackle the haze as it was "not a problem that you can solve quickly".
+In September 2015, Mr Widodo told the BBC his country needed at least three years to tackle the haze as it was "not a problem you can solve quickly".

 Why has it been so difficult to stop?